Belmopan - Things to Do in Belmopan in August

 5.0 49 reviews from $450

-It combines the thrill of high-speed navigation with the serene reward of a secluded tropical beach only accessible by water.
+It combines the thrill of a personal watercraft ride with the reward of a secluded beach outing.

 Xunantunich Maya Temple and Jungle River Cave Tubing Combo Tour